 Enable Audio Alerts

-In addition to email, text message (SMS) and phone call, eVisit provides several audio alerts that notify you of key events.
+In addition to email, text messages (SMS), and phone calls, eVisit provides several audio alerts that notify you of key events.

 You can enable or disable the following audio alerts: